Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Models and Preliminaries

 This test statistic $\kstat$ counts the number of symbols in $[m]$ that appear in the sequence exactly \emph{once}.
 The coincidence-based test is given by $\ktest_n(\bfmZ_1)=\ind\{\kstat \geq \Expect_\pip[\kstat]+\tau_n\}$.
 The coincidence-based test is applicable only when the null distribution is uniform.

 An important difference between $\kstat$ and $\pearson$ is that $f_j$ is bounded in $\kstat$, while this is not true in $\pearson$.
-In \Section{sec:pearson}, we show that this difference has a significant impact on tests' performance,
+In \Section{sec:pearson}, we show that this difference has a significant impact on their performance.